 In order to be driven safely, commercial trucks must be visible at all times of the day and night.
 Because of this, there are federal regulations in place that deal with conspicuity.
 In essence, this requires reflective materials and lights to be placed in certain locations across the trailer or truck.
 The philosophy behind this is that other motorists on the road can have a difficult time seeing a truck absent this reflective material.
 This becomes particularly important in rural areas where roads are not well lit at night.
 Lights are also important in adverse weather conditions where visibility becomes significantly reduced.

 Any driver who is in an accident with a commercial truck that was lacking reflective material and lights should definitely consult with an attorney.
-If a truck is found to be in violation of the federal requirements regulating conspicuity, the company or driver could be deemed responsible for the accident, even if you are the one the was directly responsible for the impact.
+If a truck is found to be in violation of the federal requirements regulating conspicuity, the company or driver could be deemed responsible for the accident, even if you are the one that was directly responsible for the impact.
 Not all accidents involving a commercial vehicle are due to driver error.
 Remember that a violation of these federal regulations is often a determining factor in fault.

 Negligence and Violations of Federal Regulations